Example from a teacher

 For example, if the learning objective is to make a drawing of a specimen under a microscope, if students spend most of the lesson setting up the equipment, preparing a slide and staining a specimen, they may have too little time left to finish their drawing.
 By having the microscopes set up around the room with the slides pre-prepared and ready, with nothing but an adjustment of the fine focus needed, students can then start drawing straight away.
 It isn’t always necessary to have students carry out every aspect of a practical activity.

 Picking up on the ideas that Emma shared, one of our previous participants on the course suggested that ‘graph drawing’ on its own may be quite a broad learning outcome.

-Could you break down ‘graph drawing’ further, thinking more specifically about the success criteria so that it is even clearer what you want students to achieve?
+Could you break down ‘graph drawing’ further, thinking more specifically about what you want students to achieve?
 Post your suggestions below.